onfido/onfido-sdk-ui/README.md

     // Example of data returned for an `expired_token` error type {
       type: "expired_token",
-      message: "The token has expired, please request a new on" }
+      message: "The token has expired, please request a new one" }
     ```